MehulGoel1/mehul.github.io/_posts/2024-06-08-A special date.md

 **So what were these two reasons?**

-- I had not only forgotten how to connect with people but also stopped seeing any value in it (I was quite far down this slope)
+-I had not only forgotten how to connect with people but also stopped seeing any value in it (I was quite far down this slope)

-- Disconnected from a lot of things around me, I had lost touch with my true self resulting in not feeling comfortable with being my bold & outspoken self in front of anyone outside of family.
+-Disconnected from a lot of things around me, I had lost touch with my true self resulting in not feeling comfortable with being my bold & outspoken self in front of anyone outside of family.
 Circumstances that also led to this were:

-&nbsp;&nbsp;remote only work
+    - remote only work

-&nbsp;&nbsp;lived in a studio - regret taking that studio still
+    - lived in a studio - regret taking that studio still

-&nbsp;&nbsp;I should have moved to New Jersey and been around my fam like Indian ppl
+    - I should have moved to New Jersey and been around my fam like Indian ppl

-&nbsp;&nbsp;lived in a small old building, only 8 apt in it and 0 young ppl in them to bump into
+    - lived in a small old building, only 8 apt in it and 0 young ppl in them to bump into

 ---